creativetimofficial/vue-material-dashboard-laravel-bs4/vue-material-dashboard/README.md

 ## Prerequisites

-The Laravel JSON:API project requires a working Apache/Nginx local environment with PHP, Composer and MySQL.
+The Laravel JSON:API backend project requires a working Apache/Nginx local environment with PHP, Composer and MySQL.

+The Laravel JSON:API frontend project requires a working local environment with NodeJS version 8.9 or above (8.11.0+ recommended), npm, VueCLI.

 If you don't already have a local development environment, use one of the following links: